-Applicant( (s) Agent (if a ny) Name THE STUART PARTNERSHIP Name RICHARD HAW ARCHITECTS Address DUNCRUB FARM DUNNING Address THESTUDIO CORDON MANNS ABERNETHY Postcode PHZ DQN Postcode P429LN elephone 1 elephone 2 elephone 1 07973 70( 025 elephone 2 E-mail E-mail rick@hallarantects.co.uk.
+·· Applicant(s) Agent (if any) Name THE STUART PARTNERSHIP Name RICHARD HAW ARCHITECTS Address DUNCRUB FARM DUNNING Address THESTUDIO CORDON MANNS ABERNETHY Postcode PHZ OQN Postcode P429LN elephone 1 elephone 2 elephone 1 07973 70( 025 elephone 2 E-mail E-mail rick@hallarantects.co.uk.
 Mark this box to confirm all contact should be through this representative: Yes No Do you agree to correspondence regarding your review being sent by e-mail?
-Planning authority PERTH & KIN ROSS COUNCIL Planning authority's application reference number 16/01317/FU Site address LAND 400 METRES NORTH EAST OF BROADSLAP FARM DUNNING PH2 OQU Description of proposed development ERECTION OF REPLACEMENT FARM DWELLINGHOUSE AND GARAGE Date of application 22.07.16 Date of decision (if any) [14.09.16 Note.
+Planning au thority PERT TH & KIN ROSS COUNCIL Planning authority's application reference number 16/01317/FU Site address LAND 400 METRES NORTH EAST OF BROADSLAP FARM DUNNING PH2 OQU Description of proposed development ERECTION OF REPLACEMENT FARM DWELLINGHOUSE AND GARAGE Date of application 22.07.16 Date of decision (if any) Note.
 This notice must be served on the planning authority within three months of the date of the decision notice or from the date of expiry of the period allowed for determining the application.

 Notice of Review Nat ure of application 1.
 2. 3.
 4. Application for planning permission (including householder application) Application for planning permission in principle Further application (including development that has not yet commenced and where a has been imposed; renewal of planning permission; and/or modification, variation or reaplanning condition) Application for approval of matters specified in conditions Rea sons for seeking review 1.
 2. 3.
-Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer Rev iew procedure time to do such Local Review Body will decide on the procedure to be used to determine your review during the review process require that further information or representations be made etermine the review.
-Further information may be required by one or a combination as: written submissions; the holding of one or more hearing sessions and/or inspect is the subject of the review case. to enable them of procedures, hand ise indicate what procedure (or combination of procedures) you think is most appulling of your review.
-You may tick more than one box if you wish the review to be obtained bination of procedures.
-1. Further written submissions 2.
-3. 4 One or more hearing sessions Site inspection Assessment of review documents only, with no further procedure belov u have marked box 1 or 2, please explain here which of the matters (as set out in w) you believe ought to be subject of that procedure, and why you consider further suing are necessary: TO SITI ILLUSTRATE AND EXPLAIN CLEARLY TO THE REVIEW BOARD AND A THE FARM. >, WHAT THE MANAGEMENT inspection e event that the Local Review Body decides to inspect the review site, in your opinion:
+Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer Rev iew procedure time to de such Local Review Body will decide on the procedure to be used to determine your review and during the review process require that further information or representations be made etermine the review.
+Further information may be required by one or a combination as: written submissions; the holding of one or more hearing sessions and/or inspect is the subject of the review case. to enable them of procedures, hand ase indicate what procedure (or combination of procedures) you think is most approblement as a procedure what procedure is most approblement.
+You may tick more than one box if you wish the review to be oblination of procedures. belo Further written submissions One or more hearing sessions Site inspection Assessment of review documents only, with no further procedure ou have marked box 1 or 2, please explain here which of the matters (as set out in the company of the subject of that procedure, and why you consider further suring are necessary: TO 3177 ILLUSTRATE AND EXPLAIN CLEARLY TO THE REVIEW BOARD ING CRITERIA ARE, IN TERMS OF SECURITY, SUPERVISION AND N THE FARM, ), WHAT THE MANAGEMENT inspection in the e event that the Local Review Body decides to inspect the review site, in your opinion: Ves No